You Earned a Ticket!

 hero image

-California's population has grown through immigration from all over the planet, and its students reflect that linguistic diversity.
-America's multi-lingual character has everything to do with the recent history of immigration.
+California's multi-lingual diversity has everything to do with the recent history of immigration.

-Unfortunately, it has rather little to do with the education that children receive in schools.
+Unfortunately, it has little to do with the education that children receive in schools.

-Patricia Kuhl Kuhl studies language acquisition in babies.
+Patricia Kuhl studies language acquisition, especially in babies.
 She has found that children learn the sounds of language very early, and that the aptitude for identifying the sounds of language declines sharply with age.
 Her TED Talk on the subject is well worth watching.

 California requires zero years of world language instruction in elementary and middle school.